 The Big Sky Home and Community Based Services Program, also known as the Elderly / Physically Disabled Waiver, is intended for seniors and disabled residents who are in need of a nursing home level of care.
 Services can be received in an individual’s home, an adult foster care home, or in an assisted living facility, and includes personal assistance, homemaker services, adult day health care, and home modifications.
 This waiver also allows for self-direction of care services, allowing waiver participants to hire the personal care attendant of their choice, including select family members.
 Click the above link for additional supports and eligibility requirements.

-The asset limit for single elderly Montana residents is $2,000, but excludes one’s home, limited to an equity value of $585,000, a vehicle, and burial plot.
+The asset limit for single elderly Montana residents is $2,000, but excludes one’s home, limited to an equity interest value of $688,000, a vehicle, and burial plot.
 If one is over the asset limit, it is critical that assets not be given away or sold very cheaply to meet Medicaid’s asset limit.
 Doing so violates Medicaid’s Look-Back Period and can result in Medicaid ineligibility for a period of time.

 Income and asset limits vary based on one’s marital status and if one’s spouse is also applying for Medicaid.
 If one is married or over the asset and / or income limit(s), it is highly suggested one consult a Medicaid planner prior to applying for Medicaid.
 It is likely by doing so, families may still be able to gain Medicaid eligibility, as Medicaid planners are knowledgeable in restructuring finances in order to meet the financial limits.